Perinatal and Psychiatric Epidemiology

 Anna’s work focuses on common exposures during pregnancy, including infections, medications and pollutants, and their link to the development of negative pregnancy and birth outcomes and suboptimal neurodevelopment in the child.
 She is particularly interested in exploring the extent to which COVID-19 and the ongoing pandemic disproportionately impact pregnant women from underserved communities and their children.

-Marco Rizzo, MSc, PhD
+Marco Rizzo, PhD

 Postdoctoral Fellow